 Application process and requirements — General

-If you wish to be considered for a chief marker or lead marker role, tick the relevant box when you apply.
+If you wish to be considered for a Chief marker or Lead marker role, tick the relevant box when you apply.
 Ensure your application provides details of relevant leadership roles you have undertaken in your school, for the QCAA and/or other jurisdictions.
 Where dropdown options and pre-populated fields do not capture your experience, there is a free text field where you can include a brief statement.

-Chief markers will participate in the reassessment process.
-Chief markers should also be available for the reassessment period from 13 December 2024 to 15 January 2025.
-In this capacity you will be consulted for discrepancy resolution and some marking.
-PQTs will be given first preference for chief roles.
-Any OEA chiefs must have current QCT registration.
+Chief and Lead markers may be required to participate in the reassessment process so should also be available for weeks within the reassessment period.
+Reassessment applications will be accepted from 16 December 2026 to 15 January 2027.In this capacity you will be consulted for discrepancy resolution and some marking.
+PQTs will be given first preference for Chief roles.
+Any OEA Chiefs must have current QCT registration.

-Suitable applicants are appointed as reserve markers when the required number of marker, lead marker and chief marker roles are filled for a subject.
+Suitable applicants are appointed as reserve markers when the required number of marker, Lead marker and Chief marker roles are filled for a subject.
 All reserve markers may be promoted to markers, if required.
 To be eligible, all reserve markers must complete their role-specific training.

 If appointed to a marker role, you will be required to complete the mandatory subject-specific training prior to marking.